KianBahasadri/bahasadri.com/docs/features/calculator/BACKEND.md

 ### Business Rules

--   Arithmetic operations are supported: addition (+), subtraction (-), multiplication (\*), division (/)
--   Expressions of any length are supported (e.g., "5 + 3 * 2 - 1")
+> Focus on business logic rules not expressed in the API contract

 -   Operator precedence must be respected: multiplication and division are evaluated before addition and subtraction
--   Operands must be valid numbers (integers or decimals)
 -   Division by zero is not allowed and must return a `DIVISION_BY_ZERO` error
+-   Expression length limit: 1000 characters (to prevent abuse)
--   Expression must be a valid arithmetic expression with proper syntax
+-   Expression parser must handle operator precedence correctly
+-   No evaluation of arbitrary JavaScript code - only parsing and arithmetic operations
 -   Results are returned as numbers (JavaScript number type)

-### Input Sanitization

--   Expression string is validated using a proper expression parser to prevent code injection
--   Only numeric operands and basic arithmetic operators are allowed
--   No evaluation of arbitrary JavaScript code - only parsing and arithmetic operations
--   Expression parser must handle operator precedence correctly
--   Input length should be reasonable (e.g., max 1000 characters) to prevent abuse

 ## Implementation Checklist

 ### API Endpoints

 -   [ ] POST /api/calculator/calculate endpoint
--   [ ] Error handling (per API_CONTRACT.md)
+-   [ ] Error handling (per API_CONTRACT.yml)
 -   [ ] CORS configuration

 ### Data Layer